Can seven women stop the most powerful army the world has seen?

 Where does her future lie?
 The supposed invasion is coming soon and Olivine doesn’t have much time to decide.

-She’s the One Who Doesn’t Say Much will be is available at most retailers.
+She’s the One Who Doesn’t Say Much is available at most retailers.

 She’s the One Who Can’t Keep Quiet